collinbarrett/collinbarrett.github.io/_posts/2016-02-03-decentraleyes-block-cdn-tracking.md

 privacy conscious, there is a checkbox to “block requests for missing resources” which prevents the browser from ever loading such libraries from a CDN, even if Decentraleyes does not have it stored locally.
 For most users, leaking this bit of privacy is worth it to be still able to use non-broken websites.
-I have been testing the plugin on Mac, Windows, and Android for over 24 hours, loading over 1,000 instances of libraries from the plugin’s store and have been very pleased.
+I have been testing the plugin on Mac, Windows, and Android for over 24 hours, loading over 1,000 instances of libraries from the plugin's store and have been very pleased.
 Shout out to [Thomas](https://github.com/Synzvato "Thomas Synzvato - GitHub") for the excellent plugin.

 [Decentraleyes](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)